 Diagnosis: This based on presenting symptoms and a history of exposure to extreme temperatures.
-Baseline tests including complete blood count, biochemical profile and urinalysis to evaluate the organs for damage.
+Baseline tests including biochemical profile, complete blood count, and urinalysis to evaluate the organs for damage.

-Treatment: Decrease the body temperature with cool enemas or intravenously.
+Treatment: Decrease body temperature with cool enemas or intravenously.
 Oxygen therapy if needed.
 Cortisone injections and close monitoring.

 Medically known as hyperthermia, heatstroke is a life-threatening medical condition in which the body’s internal organs (liver, kidneys, lungs, heart, and brain) begin to shut down as a result of elevated body temperature caused by high temperatures and humidity.

 Cats protect themselves against high temperatures by panting and licking their fur, however, they can overheat very easily.
 More so than humans, as panting isn’t a particularly efficient way to cool down the animal.